aalexlu/content/ACurrent/Sociolinguistics/10 Sociolinguistic variation, indexicality, and gender.md

 - The field of (variationist) sociolinguistics has developed from considering the impact of speaker sex, aggregated over many speakers, to the impact of gender, in localized, individualized interactions

+---

+### Discussion Question 5

+What information included in VanHerk Chapter 7 (Gender) did you find most interesting, compelling, or surprising?
+Why?

+Some questions that you might consider to get you started: Do you think one theory is better than another for connecting language and the social practice of gender?
+Did you find that any of the research findings referenced in the chapter did not match your hypotheses?
+Do you have any questions about research on gender and language in sociolinguistics following your reading of this chapter?

+*

 next: